Ayana-Inria/AYANet/README.md

 ## :full_moon_with_face: Citation

-If you use this code for your research, please cite our paper (to be updated):
+If you use this code for your research, please cite our paper:

 ```
-@inproceedings{AYANet,
+@InProceedings{10.1007/978-3-031-78347-0_9,
+    author="Osa, Priscilla Indira and Zerubia, Josiane and Kato, Zoltan",
+    editor="Antonacopoulos, Apostolos
+            and Chaudhuri, Subhasis
+            and Chellappa, Rama and Liu, Cheng-Lin
+            and Bhattacharya, Saumik and Pal, Umapada",
-      title={AYANet: A Gabor Wavelet-based and CNN-based Double Encoder for Building Change Detection in Remote Sensing},
+    title="AYANet: A Gabor Wavelet-Based and CNN-Based Double Encoder for Building Change Detection in Remote Sensing",
-      author={Priscilla Indira Osa and Josiane Zerubia and Zoltan Kato},
-      year={2024},
+    booktitle="Pattern Recognition",
+    year="2025",
+    publisher="Springer Nature Switzerland",
+    address="Cham",
+    pages="131--146",
+    isbn="978-3-031-78347-0"
 }

 ```

 ## :paw_prints: Acknowledgement